siriusastrebe/jsynchronous/README.md

 Get your (rapidly changing) data from Node.js->Browser with ease.

-Jsynchronous ensures all connected clients see the same data as what’s on your server - even as your data changes.
+Jsynchronous ensures all clients see the same data as what’s on your server - even as your data changes.
 Fast enough for games, flexible enough for graph applications, and tested to precision.

 Register an ordinary javascript array or object with jsynchronous on your Node.js server and an identical copy will become available on connected browsers: